saamehsanaaee/WoMAD/docs/logs/index.md

 **Outlined all `.py` files to create the basic structure of the modules (v0.1.3)**

 The `.py` files are now properly outlined.
 The next step is to populate each section with their respective functions.

+#### Log #5: 2025-09-30

+**Created basic structure for all WoMAD modules (v0.1.4)**

+All WoMAD `.py` module files now have the basic structure of the code.
+Functions, docstrings, paths, etc. have been added and the modules now require a "fill in the blanks" step to create the first iteration of the WoMAD model, ready for basic tests.

+Here's the exact list of changes made in the commits for v0.1.4:

+* `WoMAD_config.py` included improper and lengthy variable names.
+They are improved now.
+* All modules inside `./WoMAD/` directory included dashes in the names instead of underscores.
+This is edited to ensure proper import of the modules when necessary.
+* All `.py` files now include the basic code structure that ensure the logical flow we need the data to go through.
+Thismeans that after the current version, if no bugs are found (LOL, right?), we can move on to create the actual code for each module which you can see in [the upcoming page](upcoming.md).
+* Other minute changes have been made in docs, the `.toml` file, and other "housekeeping" parts of the repository that can be called "small edits" for now.
+(No mojor changes have been made in the non-`.py` files.)